How to Bag More Doves

 When it comes to decoys some will tell you they’ve never thought of using them.
 While others will tell you they wouldn’t hunt without them.
 While there are two different takes on using dove decoys there is also two different types of dove hunters.
 I believe that if you were to compare the two different philosophies you might find that there is a correlation between the two.

 On one hand, the hunter that has never thought of using decoys probably hunts large fields with lots of hunters.
 You will rarely see a decoy used in these hunts.
 The hunters rely on massive amounts of food to attract large numbers of doves into the field.
 These doves are kept flying by the hunters attempting to harvest them.
 If you’re on the opposite end of the field from where the dove came in you’ll understand why they become much harder to bag.

-On the other hand, the hunter that swears by using decoys for dove hunting is probably a lone hunter that likes to hunt out of the way places away from all the “LOW BIRD” yells and raining 8-shot.
+On the other hand, the hunter that swears by using decoys for dove hunting in Tennessee is probably a lone hunter that likes to hunt out of the way places away from all the “LOW BIRD” yells and raining 8-shot.
 These hunters hunt doves in a strategic location either leading to the dove field or away.
 Many variables here so I’ll leave that determination to you as your dove hunting prowess improves with every hunt.
 But rest assured that decoys will help bring in doves, especially in these small isolated hunting spots.

 These spots can be roosting areas surrounding a field that has plenty of food and doves coming to it.
 You could find a spot to set up near a dove field you don’t have permission to hunt.
 You could get permission to a piece of property nearby that offers access to one of these spots like a pond or a staging area.
 Setting up decoys in these spots can help you bag plenty of doves before the hunters in the field even see the doves.
 Another great thing about solo hunting with decoys is that the doves are much less spooky because these areas are normally void of hunters and shots.